Table of contents

 Stay abroad

 TU Dresden and the Faculty of Business and Economics are here to help you with your plans.
-You can find more detailed information about stays abroad in the international section of the Faculty’s website and on the International Office website.
+For more detailed information about studying abroad, please visit the faculty’s International Affairs webpage and the International Office website.

 Double degrees